 Three years of the Rohingya refugee crisis

-Celebrating the courage, resilience and strength of Rohingya children
+Stories of courage, resilience and strength of Rohingya children

 On 25 August 2017, escalating violence triggered an exodus of Rohingya people from Myanmar to Bangladesh.
 Men, women and children brought with them accounts of the unspeakable atrocities.
 The survivors, holding on to little more than memories of loved ones lost, fled their homes and crossed the border into Bangladesh.